 Chlorine compounds are good disinfectants on clean surfaces, but are quickly inactivated by organic matter, thus, reducing their biocidal activity.
 They have a broad spectrum of antimicrobial activity and are inexpensive and fast acting.
 Hypochlorites, the most widely used of the chlorine disinfectants, are available in liquid (e.g., Sodium hypochlorite), household bleach and solid (e.g., calcium hypochlorite, sodium dichloroisocyanurate) forms.
 Household bleach has an available chlorine content of 5.25%, or 52,500 ppm.
 For most purposes, a 1:10 dilution of bleach (approximately 0.5% or 5,000 ppm sodium hypochlorite) is recommended in the laboratory.
-Because of its oxidizing power, diluted bleach loses potency quickly and should be made fresh and used within the same day it is prepared.
+Because of its oxidizing power, diluted bleach loses potency quickly and should be made fresh and used within a day or two of being prepared.
 Bleach should be diluted with cold water in order to prevent breakdown of the disinfectant.
 The free available chlorine levels of hypochlorite solutions in both opened and closed polyethylene containers are reduced to 40% to 50% of the original concentration over a period of one month at room temperature.
 Bleach should be stored between 50 and 70°F. According to Clorox, undiluted household bleach has a shelf life of six months to one year from the date of manufacture, after which it degrades at a rate of 20% each year until totally degraded to salt and water, and a 1:10 bleach solution has a shelf life of 24 hours.

-There are two potential occupational exposure hazards when using hypochlorite solutions.
-The first is the production of the carcinogen bis-chloromethyl ether when hypochlorite solutions come in contact with formaldehyde.
-The second is the rapid production of chlorine gas when hypochlorite solutions are mixed with an acid.
+There are potential occupational exposure hazards when using hypochlorite solutions.
+The production of the carcinogen bis-chloromethyl ether when hypochlorite solutions come in contact with formaldehyde.
+The rapid production of chlorine gas when hypochlorite solutions are mixed with an acid.
+EHS has developed a Fact Sheet highlighting some of the risks of using bleach in the laboratory.
 Care must also be exercised in using chlorine-based disinfectants, which can corrode or damage metal, rubber, and other susceptible surfaces.
 Bleached articles should never be autoclaved without reducing the bleach with sodium thiosulfate or sodium bisulfate.